Bloomer Girl: Recording

 An original cast album was released on American Decca 78 RPM set DA 381 during the original Broadway run of Bloomer Girl.
 The recording was re-released on LP in the 1950s.
 It then remained out of print until the same recording became available on CD in the early 1990s.
+The [CD] recording restored the second half of Sunday in Cicero Falls, which was deleted from the [LP] due to length.

 Television production

 An abridged version of the musical, which eliminated most of Agnes de Mille's choreography, except for the dance after "It Was Good Enough For Grandma" and the Civil War ballet, aired on Producers' Showcase in 1956; it starred Barbara Cook and Keith Andes and featured many of the original dancers, including James Mitchell, Lidija Franklin, Betty Low, and Emy St. Just.